 - A. Fire Protection system shall be pre-engineered or installed under a "design-build" contract. - 1.
 Contractor/Design Engineer is completely responsible for verification of design criteria, design, installation, and performance of system. - 2.
-Installation Contractor shall have a current State of California Class C-16 Fire Protection Contractor's License. - 3.
+When conflict arises between the Tenant Improvement Construction Documents, Buildings Codes, and these Construction Standards; the more stringent requirement shall prevail. - 3.
+Installation Contractor shall have a current State of California Class C-16 Fire Protection Contractor's License. - 4.
 Extent of Base Building upgrade fire protection work shall be depending upon Tenant Improvement criteria, Authority Having Jurisdiction, and risk insurer's requirements; all of which shall be taken into account. - a.
-Where no special Tenant Improvement criteria exists and existing system complies with Authority Having Jurisdiction requirements, no upgrade other than sprinkler head relocation shall be required. - 4.
-Design piping and layout of sprinklers for full coverage of Tenant Improvement area and verify proper operation of flow and tamper switches serving area. - 5.
-Coordinate with Landlord, and with the Electrical section for supervision, testing, remote alarm, and trouble monitoring. - 6.
-Include incidental work that can be reasonably inferred and necessary to provide systems described. - 7.
-Coordinate work schedule with Landlord. - 8.
-No mechanical "T's" shall be installed. - 9.
+Where no special Tenant Improvement criteria exists and existing system complies with Authority Having Jurisdiction requirements, no upgrade other than sprinkler head relocation shall be required. - 5.
+Design piping and layout of sprinklers for full coverage of Tenant Improvement area and verify proper operation of flow and tamper switches serving area. - 6.
+Coordinate with Landlord, and with the Electrical section for supervision, testing, remote alarm, and trouble monitoring. - 7.
+Include incidental work that can be reasonably inferred and necessary to provide systems described. - 8.
+Coordinate work schedule with Landlord. - 9.
+No mechanical "T's" shall be installed. - 10.
 All Fire Protection work shall have a hydrostatic test, with water from the Fire Protection riser, completed as required by the Authority Having Jurisdiction.
-This testing shall be coordinated with the Landlord. - 10.
-Existing Base Building sprinkler test and drain piping arrangement at fire water riser or standpipe riser area shall remain unaltered. - 11.
-Tenant shall be solely responsible for correcting deficiency items, pertaining to the Tenant Improvement construction, that are recorded during annual Title 19/NFPA 25 inspections and/or by the Oakland Fire Department Inspector during recurring biannual High-rise inspections. - 12.
-Approval Calculations: Prepare hydraulic calculations of fire protection system. - a.
-Submit to Authority Having Jurisdiction.
+This testing shall be coordinated with the Landlord. - 11.
+Existing Base Building sprinkler test and drain piping arrangement at fire water riser or standpipe riser area shall remain unaltered. - 12.
+Tenant shall be solely responsible for correcting deficiency items, pertaining to the Tenant Improvement construction, that are recorded during annual Title 19/NFPA 25 inspections and/or by the Oakland Fire Department Inspector during recurring biannual High-rise inspections.

-- b.
-Submit one approved copy to Landlord, bearing stamp and/or signature of Authority Having Jurisdiction before proceeding with installations. - 13.
+- 13. Approval Calculations: Prepare hydraulic calculations of fire protection system. - a.
+Submit to Authority Having Jurisdiction. - b.
+Submit one approved copy to Landlord, bearing stamp and/or signature of Authority Having Jurisdiction before proceeding with installations. - 14.
 Coring requires approval of a Structural Engineer licensed in the State of California.
 Scanning is required to locate core.
 Landlord shall be requested to verify scan results and approve location prior to coring taking place. - a.
 Any coring planned in a 10' wide circumference around the Base Building Core area shall be scanned using the X-ray method prior to coring. - b.
-Contractor shall have person below during all coring activities to catch the concrete slug and any slurry from the coring activity. - 14.
+Contractor shall have person below during all coring activities to catch the concrete slug and any slurry from the coring activity. - 15.
 Fire protection piping grooved pipe couplings shall not be installed in wall cavities. - a.
-This applies to existing fire protection pipe couplings that line up with new walls, as well as all new construction. - 15.
+This applies to existing fire protection pipe couplings that line up with new walls, as well as all new construction. - 16.
 Contractor shall not operate any Fire Protection system valves unless an emergency condition exists.
 Contractor shall request from the Landlord that Base Building systems be secured or placed back in service by a Building Engineer.